frewsxcv/inaturalist-identifier-pro/USER_GUIDE.md

 ### Technical Questions

 **Q: Why is the app slow to start?**
-A: The app needs to initialize actors and authenticate with iNaturalist.
-Subsequent launches should be faster as tokens are cached.
+A: The app needs to initialize background actors for data fetching.
+If you have a saved authentication token, it will be loaded automatically.
+The app no longer blocks on authentication at startup.

 **Q: What do I do if the app crashes?**
 A: Check the TROUBLESHOOTING.md file for common issues and solutions.
 Run with `RUST_LOG=debug` to see detailed logs.